-Hybrid cars are making a big name for themselves as drivers are learning to become more eco-conscious and eco-friendly in regards to their driving habits.
+Hybrid cars are making a big name for themselves.
+Drivers are learning to become more eco-conscious and eco-friendly in regards to their driving habits.
 Hybrid cars are more fuel-efficient and environmentally friendly ways of driving.
 As hybrid cars become the norm, the question arises – what will be the next big step in fuel-efficient vehicle manufacturing?

 This is where plug-in hybrids fit in.
-The plug-in hybrid is widely considered the next big step in environmentally friendly travel.
-In addition to the benefits of having a hybrid engine, plug-in hybrids can also be plugged into an electronic source and recharged from there.
+They are widely considered the next big step in environmentally friendly travel.
+Having a hybrid engine isn’t the only benefit.
+Plug-in hybrids can also be plugged into an electronic source and recharged from there.

 There are many different levels of hybrid, plug-in hybrids, and completely electric vehicles.
 However, plug-in hybrids typically drive almost completely off a battery power source alone, rather than an electric motor and a gas engine like a typical hybrid does.
-They still do contain a gas engine, but it is usually much smaller, and it only serves as a reserve energy source to charge the battery when the car cannot be plugged in to charge the battery directly from an electrical outlet.
+They still do contain a gas engine, but it is usually much smaller.
+It only serves as a reserve energy source to charge the battery when the car cannot be plugged into an electrical outlet.
 Plug-in hybrids, therefore, bridge the gap between hybrid vehicles and completely electric vehicles.

 Now that battery powered plug-in hybrids are on the scene, the difference between these two types of hybrid vehicles can be explored by consumers looking to purchase from buy here pay here car dealerships.

-As with any new technology, the price of ownership is generally quite high at first and then gradually comes down over time as technology inevitably becomes more efficient to manufacture.
+As with any new technology, the price of ownership is generally quite high at first.
+Gradually, it comes down over time as technology inevitably becomes more efficient to manufacture.
 Plug-in technology is relatively new and is, therefore, more expensive than regular hybrid technology.
 This expense mainly comes down to the batteries.
 Plug-in hybrids need bigger batteries than regular hybrids if they are to travel further on battery power alone.

 However, more batteries mean longer distances on nothing but battery power, and that means much less gas in the long run when driving a plug-in hybrid instead of a traditional hybrid.
 When gas prices go up, the savings from a plug-in increase even more.